 1) express past finished events and actions that still have some relevance in the present

 Dove sei stato ieri?
-(Where have you been yesterday?)
+(Where were you yesterday?)

 Che cosa hai mangiato oggi a pranzo?
-(What have you eaten for lunch today?)
+(What did you eat for lunch today?)

 Sono stato a Parigi molte volte, ma ho sempre voglia di tornarci (I have been to Paris many times but I always want to go back)